Disk replacement - lumbar spine

 - Prepare your home for when you leave the hospital.

 - If you are a smoker, you need to stop.
 People who have TDR and continue to smoke may not heal as well.
-Ask your doctor for help quitting.
+Ask your provider for help quitting.

 - One week before surgery, your provider may ask you to stop taking medicines that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn).